Freegle/iznik-server-go/README.md

 What this server is not for:
 * Access to data which is private to moderators.
 * Write-access or any kind of actions.
 ...which are done using the older PHP API.
+For that reason the CircleCI testing for this server uses the PHP server to set up a test environment.

 ## Funding
 The development has been funded by Freegle for use in the UK,